After years of waiting for Netflix’s Knights of Sidonia Season 3, the anime sequel has finally been confirmed — but it’s a Knights of Sidonia movie!

 As of the last update, Polygon Pictures, or any company related to the production of the anime have not officially confirmed the exact Knights of Sidonia movie U.S. release date.

-However, the Knights of Sidonia: The Star Where Love is Spun release date for Japan is May 14, 2021.
+However, the Knights of Sidonia: Love Woven in the Stars release date for Japan is May 14, 2021.

 Details about U.S. theater release dates or streaming platforms have not yet been announced.